Hi, I'm

 This project explores what happens when AI and usability testing are connected in a closed loop with no designer or developer in the middle.
 The premise is simple: an AI generates a prototype, real users test it, and their feedback goes straight back into the AI to generate the next version.

 Tools like UserTesting.com already let you connect to users on demand.
 In a fully realized version of this loop, a design could go from prototype to tested to revised without a human decision point in between.
-And since most usability testing doesn't require specialized expertise, this could be an inexpensive way to iterate.
+Because usability testing can be run quickly and repeatedly, this kind of loop could dramatically accelerate iteration.

 The result